saoudrizwan/Dance/README.md

 ## License

 Dance uses the MIT license.
 Please file an issue if you have any questions or if you'd like to share how you're using this tool.

+## Contribute

+Dance is a revolutionary new way to animate in iOS.
+Please feel free to send pull requests of any features you think would add to Dance and its philosophy.

+## Questions?

+Contact me by [email](mailto:hello@saoudmr.com) or [twitter](https://twitter.com/sdrzn).

 ## Credits